What Is JPEG XL?

 Lossless JPEG Recompression

 This is JPEG XL's most unique feature.
 JPEG XL can take an existing JPEG file and recompress it losslessly, producing a .jxl file that is 20-30% smaller with zero quality loss.
 The original JPEG can be perfectly reconstructed byte-for-byte from the JXL file.
-No other format can do this.
+No broadly supported web delivery format in the JPEG/WebP/AVIF fallback chain can do this.

 This matters enormously for the billions of existing JPEG images on the web.
 Converting a JPEG to WebP or AVIF is always a lossy re-encode that introduces additional quality degradation.
 JPEG XL can shrink those same files without any generational loss whatsoever.